-Looking for a tasty way to use up those leftover pumpkins?
+Looking for a tasty way to incorporate pumpkin into every meal this autumn?
 Niall Kirkland’s pumpkin Thai red curry is a deliciously hearty winter meal to warm up those dark nights.

 Made with plenty of garlic, ginger, fresh chilli, and a few tablespoons of rich, aromatic Thai red curry paste — it’s a flavour sensation that will have you glowing from the inside out.